telerik/kendo-ui-builder/docs/components/bar-charts.md

 # Bar Charts

-The Kendo UI Bar Charts are part of the Charts components which the Builder supports.
+The Bar Charts are part of the Charts components which the Builder supports.

 ## Usage